-Pigeon House Mountain Didthul is a day hike that has it all.
+Pigeon House Mountain Didthul in Morton National Park is a day hike that has it all.
 The reward far outweighs the short distance (5km return hike) – epic views of the ocean, gorges and wilderness.
 Right near the town of Milton, it’s a wonderfully different way to explore this beautiful part of the NSW South Coast.

 If you’re holidaying anywhere near Mollymook, Ulladulla, Lake Conjola or Sussex Inlet, Pigeon House Mountain Didthul is an easy day trip away.
 Or, it’s just 3 hrs south of Sydney and super close to some awesome NSW parks camping and accommodation.

 Getting there is easy.
 From Milton (this is where you’ll return for the coffee – check out Pilgrims Cafe), turn off the Princes Highway, following signs marked ‘Pigeon House’.
 Drive along Croobyar Road, Woodstock Road and Yadboro Road, and arrive at a picnic area just off Yadboro Road.
 This is where you can park, visit the pit toilet and start your walk.
 From Milton to the picnic area is a 45-minute drive.

 Ranger’s Tip: The road may become boggy in wet conditions so make sure you check the weather before setting off.
 If there is rain forecast the roads are not suitable for 2WD vehicles.